zouloux/virtual-mouse/README.md

 To use it : `mouse.initReactEvents( document.body.firstChild ) // any react node will do`

+#### Scrolls

+Its compatible with vertical and horizontal scrolls.
+Horizontal scroll is not supported by the studio but can be used with the `scroll` and `scrollTo` commands.

 #### Dependencies

 It has `gsap` as only dependency.
 Loaded from `esm.sh` if directly in a browser environment.